 A psychology degree is very versatile and is a key that can open up a range of career opportunities.
-State and territory government are the single greatest employers of psychology graduates and psychologists, but there are a range of other employers as well.
+State and territory government are the single greatest employers of psychology graduates and psychologists, but there is a range of other employers as well.

 Psychology graduates can contribute meaningfully in a range of spheres including: